-So that major developments can be completed in a shortened timeline the Victorian Planning Authority has produced a fast track program which is aimed at streamlining the approval process and removing community input through third party objection rights.
+So that major developments can be completed in a shortened timeline the Victorian Planning Authority has produced a fast track program which is aimed at streamlining the approval process and removing community input with the loss of third party objection rights.

-It has been a practice for planning officers to take only a 'desk view' of a site rather than carrying out a site visit before recommending approval of planning proposals.
+It has been a practice for planning officers to take only a 'desktop view' of a site rather than carrying out a site visit before recommending approval of planning proposals.
 This has led to negative outcomes where particular aspects of sites are missed and not addressed through the process.

-To improve livability outcomes in apartment developments, planning applications and approvals should be excluded from the fast track process.
+To radically improve livability, wellbeing and sustainability outcomes for future growth in developments, planning applications and approvals should be excluded from the fast track process and third party objector rights need remain for all planning applications.